-- 9.1 Collect samples in accordance with Practices D 4057, D 4177, or D 5842. - 9.2 Sample Temperature-Samples shall be cooled to a temperature of 2 to 10°C (35 to 50°F), in the container in which they are received, before the container is opened. - 9.3 Protection from Light-Collect and store sample fuels in an opaque container, such as a dark brown glass bottle, metal can, or a minimally reactive plastic container to minimize exposure to UV emissions from sources such as sunlight or fluorescent lamps.
+- 9.1 Samples shall be collected in accordance with Practices D 4057, D 4177, and D 5842. - 9.2 Sample Temperature-Samples shall be cooled to a temperature of 2 to 10°C (35 to 50°F), in the container in which they are received, before the container is opened. - 9.3 Protection from Light-Collect and store sample fuels in an opaque container, such as a dark brown glass bottle, metal can, or a minimally reactive plastic container to minimize exposure to UV emissions from sources such as sunlight or fluorescent lamps.